Best Yoga Blocks of 2021

 Why You Should Trust Us

-Our main yoga block tester is Ally Meller, a yoga teacher for more than 10 years.
+Our main yoga block tester is Ally Arcuri, a yoga teacher for more than 10 years.
 She earned her 200-hour Yoga Teacher Certificate in Baja, Mexico from the Yandara Yoga Institute, shortly after completing her Bachelor's degree in Kinesiology.
 Though Ally teaches an array of fitness classes, teaching yoga to new practitioners is one of her passions.
 She believes in making yoga accessible for all and loves inspiring confidence in her students.

 Analysis and Test Results

 Whether you have been practicing yoga for decades or you are just starting, finding the right props amid a sea of trendy fitness equipment can feel overwhelming and downright frustrating.
 We sifted through this saturated market to bring you an assortment of options and help you find the best fit for your needs.
 We take our yoga practice seriously, with a side of humor, so we are confident that our roundup will provide the details you'll need to heat things up.
 Your yoga block should feel as much a part of your practice as your mat, so please, select your new favorite prop wisely based on the information we've garnered.

 To measure value, we compare and contrast each block or bundle's performance metrics with their pricepoint.
 If an affordable product performs well across our scoring metrics, it is awarded a higher value rating.
 Versatility is another factor that contributes to a product's overall value — the most versatile blocks are viewed as more worthy of purchase because they have the potential to fulfill more needs than their less versatile counterparts.